Global Citizen Festival: 2024

 The main 2024 festival took place on September 28 at Central Park's Great Lawn in New York City.
 The venues for the 2025 FIFA Club World Cup in the United States were announced at the festival.
 Performers included Post Malone, Jelly Roll, LISA, Doja Cat, and Chris Martin with special guest Ed Sheeran.

-2025 - Belém, Brazil
+2025

 The main 2025 festival took place on November 1st at Mangueirão stadium in Belém, Brazil.
 Performers included Charlie Puth, Chris Martin, Anitta, Gilberto Gil, Seu Jorge, Gaby Amarantos and Viviane Batidão.

+2026

+Rio de Janeiro

+Global Citizen Live: Rio de Janeiro was held on June 6, 2026, at Botafogo Bay, featuring Lauryn Hill, Wyclef Jean, YG Marley, Zion Marley, and Ludmilla.

+Tokyo

+Global Citizen Live: Tokyo, Global Citizen's first-ever live concert event in Japan, was held at the Tokyo International Forum on June 18, 2026, featuring headliner Yoshiki and performances by &Team, Ai, and Yuki Chiba, with Chris Peppler serving as MC.

+New York City

+The Global Citizen Festival was originally scheduled to be held in New York City on September 26, 2026 however it was cancelled due to inclement weather from a nor'easter.
+This marks the first time that the festival was cancelled as a result from inclement weather and the second time overall.